Pet Lighthouse

 Monitoring the sparkle: Moving from guesswork to data

-Because decline is often a jagged series of "good hours" and "bad days," it is easy for our own hopes to bias our memory.
 To answer "how will I know?", it is very helpful to move towards some sort of daily monitoring of how you pet feels.

 The power of a plan: Reducing distress through preparation